SichangHe/prev_DKU_signature_work/proposal/objectives.md

 machines or more machines to handle a higher load.

-Organizations can safely adopt the server to their use, knowing that the server is performant and will scalable if their needs grow.
+Organizations can safely adopt the server to their use, knowing that the server is performant and will scale if their needs grow.

 [Citation Machine]: https://www.citationmachine.net
 [GitHub]: https://github.com